 The impressiveness of Eastern's production extends far beyond the actors on stage.
 The show featured multiple vivid sets that depicted the many locations of the show: from the historic buildings of Harvard Law to Elle Wood's bright pink room.
 In addition, the stage management crew almost seamlessly transitioned between scenes, although at times their franticness was distracting to audience members.
 Despite this, the technological aspect of Eastern's production truly enhanced the audience's experience.

 Overall, Eastern Regional High School's production of Legally Blonde was "So Much Better" than any audience member could imagine!

-Review by Alyssa Bralow of Eastern Regional high School.
+Review by James Humphreys of Rancocas Valley Regional High School.